thegooddocsproject/website-hugo/content/en/blog/tech-writing-portfolio.md

 A strong portfolio goes further and shows **how you think**.
 Whether it's private or public, it's a good idea to have one, and they're not as hard to create as you might think.

-Let's dive in and explore this powerful tool that that will work for you, and be an asset whether you're job hunting or not.
+Let's dive in and explore this powerful tool that will work for you, and be an asset whether you're job hunting or not.

 ## Why you should create one

-Creating a tech writing portfolio requires a little work upfront, but pays off in many ways:
+Creating a tech writing portfolio requires a little work upfront, but the effort pays off in many ways:

-* **Employability** - When you're job-hunting, being able to show a collection of your own work is a great advertisement for your skills.
+* **Employability** - When you're job-hunting, being able to show a collection of your own work is an excellent advertisement for your skills.
 Even if you're comfortable where you are, collecting writing samples into a portfolio is like depositing savings for a rainy day.
 If a time comes when you need to demonstrate your ability, it will pay dividends.
 * **Demonstrate your skills** - Maybe you work by day as a tech writer, but you're aching to get into marketing communication.